 For those who are in need a warm place, there is the Brattleboro Area Drop In Center and Our Place.
 These places specialize in feeding the hungry and giving folks a place to get out of the cold during the day.

 "So this time of the year when it's cold, people from the (Warming) Shelter will stay here during the day," said Pitcher.
-"Often, people will come for lunch and breakfast, Monday through Friday.
-They may stick around a little longer in the winter."

 The Greater Falls Warming Shelter, in Walpole, N.H., opens up at 7 p.m. and closes at 7 a.m.
 Our Place Drop-In Center opens at 7:30 a.m. in the winter, which is a half hour earlier than in other seasons.